Does Car Insurance Cover Door Dings and Scratches?

 Document the damage before touching it.

-Photograph the ding or scratch from multiple angles in good lighting.
-Include close-ups and wider shots that show the panel location.
-If another vehicle caused the damage in a parking lot and the driver left a note, photograph that too.
+Photograph the ding or scratch from several angles in good lighting, covering close-ups and wider shots that show the panel location.
+If another vehicle caused the damage in a parking lot and the driver left a note, photograph the note as well.

 2. 2